The Swedish language

-There are 29 alphabets in the Swedish language, including the standard 26 letters from Latin.
+There are 29 letters in the Swedish alphabet, including the standard 26 letters from Latin.
 Swedish language draws its vocabulary from Greek and Latin, especially in the case of science and religion, and transcribed French words are also prevalent along with Romani, German and some English influences.

 How easy is it to Learn Swedish?

 It does take a lot of effort to learn Swedish or any other foreign language for that matter.
 The task, however, can be made easier as the Swedish language is not very different from English; the two languages’ grammatical structure is quite similar to some extent.
 The syntax is a mix of German and English, usually ordered as subject-verb-object format.
 Swedish, however, varies from English in the usage of perfect participles, but pronoun and preposition usage is fairly similar.
 Another variation is that modern Swedish grammar has two noun genders - neuter and common, instead of the usual masculine, feminine and neuter genders.
 Mastering these native grammatical nuances is what makes learning Swedish quite interesting when compared to some of the other foreign languages.

 Those looking to learn Swedish can in fact explore several learning options and settle for the one that most suits their purpose, time, budget and learning style.
 It has been observed that some of us are good at learning from books and other printed materials, yet there are others who do well by simply listening to the spoken language.
 Few of us are good at learning from audio-visual presentations.